rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

 - "Only an open heart will allow you to float equally between everyone."
 - "Love is how you stay alive, even after you are gone."
 - "The big things—how we think, what we value—those you must choose yourself.
 You can't let anyone—or any society—determine those for you."
+- "Sometime when you’re losing someone, you hang on to whatever tradition you can."
+- "When someone is happy—genuinely happy—to see you, it melts you from the start.
+It is like going home."

 ### 1. The Curriculum